 And last but not at all least: the Kansas QSO Party is one of the most elaborate special events I’ve ever seen: it’s their 10th anniversary, and so there are special rules and tons of prizes, including t-shirts, sweaters, and antique radio postage stamps.
 Some of these prizes are not hard to earn at all, and they encourage “stamp collecting.”
 They have put 61 1×1 special event stations on the air this weekend, leaving me just a little bit amazed.
 Check them out and get working!
 Your time will be up at 3:00 pm tomorrow.

 This Saturday’s Lecture and Lab should be a fun one: we’re going to learn about different ways to turn our RTL-SDR USB dongles into antenna analyzers.
 Bring yourself and your curiosity.
 Bring $45.00!
 Bring your RTL-SDR dongle.
 Bring your favorite ideas about what to do with the RTL-SDR.
 We’ll have time to talk about them.
 Besides all those things, you should bring:

-- Bring an antenna to measure.
+Bring an antenna to measure.
 You can even bring more than one.
-We’re going to have plenty of time to measure antennas, experiment with the scanning software, and share our favorite tips and tricks for the RTL-SDR.
+(You can bring a lawn chair to analyze!
+Have Fun! —KE5ICX) We’re going to have plenty of time to measure antennas, experiment with the scanning software, and share our favorite tips and tricks for the RTL-SDR.